 Investment activities in China by foreign investors are principally governed by the Guidance Catalogue of Industries for Foreign Investment, or the Catalog, which was promulgated by Ministry of Commerce and the National Development and Reform Commission on June 28, 2017 and became effective on July 28, 2017, and the Provisions on Guiding Foreign Investment Direction, which was promulgated by the State Council on February 11, 2002 and came into effect on April 1, 2002, classify all foreign investment projects into four categories: (1) encouraged projects, (2) permitted projects, (3) restricted projects, and (4) prohibited projects.
 On June 28, 2018, the National Development and Reform Commission and the Ministry of Commerce issued the Special Management Measures (Negative List) for the Access of Foreign Investment (2018 Edition), or the Negative List, which became effective on July 28, 2018.
-The Negative List replaces the section titled "Special Management Measures for the Access of Foreign Investment (Negative List for the Access of Foreign Investment)" in the Catalog.
+The Negative List replaces the section titled "Special Management Measures for Foreign Investment)" in the Catalog.
+On June 30, 2019, the Ministry of Commerce and the National Development and Reform Commission issued the Special Management Measures (Negative List) for the Access of Foreign Investment (2019 Edition), which will become effective on July 30, 2019 and replace the Negative List thereafter.